grrr-amsterdam/garp-functional/docs/index.md

 f\flatten($data); // [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

+Note: associative arrays are considered their own little unit and not unpacked further.
+You can use `array_values` for that.

 ### Flip

 Flip the order of the first two arguments of a function.